ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/objects-titbits/result-object-for-instancexxxx.html.markdown

 The CDB callback function returns the result object in the second parameter and has the format

-    cdbCallback(error, result)
+    cdbCallback(error,@result)
     for(obj in result.created)
     {
         created:
         {
             <rowIndex1> : {
               error: <errorObj>,   // is null if instance and links were added to CDB
               version:             // version of created instance revision
               id: ...              // if no error occured, this is an id of created instance
               linkInstanceId: ...  // id of current form instance (which created instance may be linked to
               linkVersions: [...]  // instance revisions of automatic links },
             <rowIndex2> : {
               error: <errorObj>,   // is null if instance and links were added to CDB
               version:             // version of created instance revision
               id: ...              // if no error occured, this is an id of created instance
               linkInstanceId: ...  // id of current form instance (which created instance may be linked to
               linkVersions: [...]  // instance revisions of automatic links },
             ...
         },
         updated:
         {
             <instanceId1> : {
               error:   // is null if no error occured in CDB
               version: // version of instance revision
               id: ...  // if no error occured, this is an id of instance },
             <instanceId2> : {
               error:   // is null if no error occured in CDB
               version: // version of instance revision
               id: ...  // if no error occured, this is an id of instance },
             ...
         },
         deleted:
         {
             <instanceId1> : {
               error: // is null if no error occured in CDB
               version: // version of instance revision
               id: ...  // if no error occured, this is an id of instance },
             <instanceId2> : {
               error: // is null if no error occured in CDB
               version: // version of instance revision
               id: ...  // if no error occured, this is an id of instance },
             ...
         }
     }